tjfentie/GAME-Resource-Test/docs/alt-access.md

 See each section below for more specific information on the adaptive controllers.

 ### Xbox Adaptive Controller (XAC)
 Released in 2018 with continuous updates will the present, the Xbox Adaptive Controller (XAC) is a very powerful device with many applications.
 It could even be used as a bridge to use assistive technology to access a computer for personal use or employment.
-However, instead of going into fine detail, this section will just cover the key features of the device and point to more detailed resources that have already been created.
+The XAC features some buttons on its face for usage out of the box but also has 3.5 mm and USB ports to add more assistive technology.
+Acting as a hub to create a custom adaptive gaming setup.

+#### How to Get Started

+#### Key Features

 ### Sony Access Controller (SAC)
 Released in 2023, the Sony Access Controller took a different approach to the adaptive controller than both the XAC and Hori Flex Controller by attempting to create an out-of-the-box ready to play adaptive controller.
 This is a great option for some players but in other ways, its lack of customization in shape and limited amount of ports for additional assistive tech may not be enough for some.

+#### How to Get Started

+#### Key Features

 ### Hori Flex Controller
-Released in 2021, the Hori Flex Controller is a 3rd party controller
+Released in 2021, the Hori Flex Controller is a 3rd party controller combining built in buttons on the top of the face as well as various ports for both assistive switches and joysticks.
+It is quite high in cost relative to the other adaptive controllers and with it not being made by Nintendo directly, it lacks some built in remapping/customization directly on the Nintendo Switch, it has to be done on a Windows computer.

+#### How to Get Started

+#### Key Features

 ## Assistive Tech for Adaptive Controllers